 In addition to its Regions, the Club has various Series Chairs and Model Representatives to cater for particular models, such as the '02, Sharknose, E3, E30, 7 Series, and Z models.
 It has a strong and very active M Power section, for all the M cars.

 We support owners and enthusiasts of BMW, Mini and Alpina to enjoy their cars to the maximum at home, on the road, at shows and events, and on track.
 Today the Club has over 4,000 members, which makes it the largest single BMW car club in Europe.
 The Club publishes a monthly 80 page magazine in full colour, "Straight Six".
 All events - over 100 each year - are open to all members, regardless of which part of the Club is the organiser.
 Events include Track Days at different circuits, Concours d'Elegance, virtual events, car shows, and various social meetings.
 Members from Clubs in other European countries are always welcome.

 The Club is a non-profit making organisation, owned and run by and for its members.
-We now employ four staff at an office in Aberystwyth in Wales, one of the four countries that make up the UK.
+Our club office is in Aberystwyth in Wales, one of the four countries that make up the UK.
 The office staff support the volunteer Board of Directors, Regional Chairs, Series Chairs and Model Representatives.